Observables in Quantum Mechanics and the Importance of Self-adjointness: Quantum mechanics in dimensions higher than 1

 where $g$ is the determinate of the metric.\\

 This all is justified by the fact that if $\psi$ is a section of a complex line bundle over $\mathbb{R}^d$, it locally looks like a $\mathbb{C}$-valued function. $E\xrightarrow{\pi_E}\mathbb{R}^d$ is an associated bundle to the frame bundle $LM\xrightarrow{\pi}\mathbb{R}^d$ and on a frame bundle we can establish a connection that gives rise to a covariant derivative.
 Also, sections of an associated bundles can be represented as $\mathbb{C}$-valued functions on the total space of the principle bundle $\psi:LM\longrightarrow\mathbb{C}$, and on the principle bundle exists an exterior covariant derivative $D\psi=d\psi+\omega\psi$.
 The theory of fiber bundles is one of the most important achievements in modern mathematics and it has numerous applications in various branches of mathematics and theoretical physics \cite{Balachandran:2017jha}, but its immediate occurrence in QM is quite remarkable \cite{Bohm:1993dr, knjigabohm, barry, senbundle}.
-Here we end this work and leave further discussion and progress for another paper or lectures.
+Here we stop any further discussion and end with the conclusion that requiring self-adjointness in higher dimensions and/or curved spaces leads to a natural appearance of the geometry of fiber bundles and QM seems to be fundamentally a gauge theory.